-- contest which does not count on UIL standing, whether or not it is an activity which the UIL sponsors. - (D) Educational trips sponsored by the school. - E) Scholarships for college or university enrollment if awarded at or after graduation from high school. - (3) Awards Students May Receive for Intraschool Competition.
+- (C) Unlimited awards for participating in an invitational academic or fine arts contest which does not count on UIL standing, whether or not it is an activity which the UIL sponsors. - (D) Educational trips sponsored by the school. - (E) Scholarships for college or university enrollment if awarded at or after graduation from high school. - (3) Awards Students May Receive for Intraschool Competition.
 A student may accept unlimited awards for participating in intraschool competition. - (b) LEAGUE STANDING DEFINED.
 For purposes of this rule, "counts on UIL standing" means any contest that causes an individual or team to advance toward a UIL district, bi-district, area, zone, regional or state championship. - (c) AMATEUR STATUS.
 See Section 441 for rules governing amateur athletic status. - (d) INDIRECT AWARD.
 An award given to a second party to be held for later delivery to the student is considered received by the student when the award is given to the second party.
 This conduct is a violation by the member school or school district.